jina-ai/jina/docs/fundamentals/executor/executor-in-flow.md

 ### Runtime args

 By default, an `Executor` object contains `.runtime_args` as an attribute when loaded from the `Flow`.
-It is of `SimpleNamespace` type and contains some key-value information. are dynamically determined during runtime.
-Means that you don't know the value before running the `Executor`, e.g. `shard_id`, `replicas`.
-Those values are often related to the system/network environment around the `Executor`, and less about the `Executor` itself.
-They are usually set with the {meth}`~jina.orchestrate.flow.base.Flow.add` method
+It is of `SimpleNamespace` type and contains some key-value information.
+As the name suggest, `runtime_args` are dynamically determined during runtime, meaning that you don't know the value before running the `Executor`.
+These values are often related to the system/network environment around the `Executor`, and less about the `Executor` itself, like shard_id` and `replicas`.
+They are usually set with the {meth}`~jina.orchestrate.flow.base.Flow.add` method.

 The list of the `runtime_args` are: